SSO

 attribute to None

 .
-This informs browsers that the cookie is not from the same parent side and allows to to be set.
+This informs browsers that the cookie is not from the same parent side and allows it to be set.
 We recommend reading the MDN documentation on the SameSite attribute.